shuozhixu/CMS-EAM_2025/README.md

 All CSRO structures will be built at an annealing temperature of 300 K.

-In [another project](https://github.com/shuozhixu/MSMSE_2024), the CSRO structures in CoCrNi, MoNbTa, and HfTiZr were built using the NPT method.
-Since the CSRO structure in CoCrNi was built at 350 K there, we can rebuild one at 300 K by slightly modifying the input file.
+In [another project](https://github.com/shuozhixu/MSMSE_2024), the CSRO structures in CoCrNi, MoNbTa, and HfTiZr were built.
+So we can use them directly.

 In what follows, we focus on the remaining 18 ternaries (all BCC).